vectorgrp/XCPlite/README.md

 Supports Linux 32/64 Bit and Windows 32/64 Bit
 Posix and Windows Sockets
-Windows XP-API sockets for BroadrReach available on request
+Windows XL-API sockets for BroadrReach available on request

 List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.

-Supports only XCP on Ethernet, UDP or TCP
+Supports only XCP on Ethernet, UDP or TCP / IPv4
-Thread safe, minimal thread lock and zero copy data acquisition.
 C and C++ target support.

+Thread safe, minimal thread lock and zero copy data acquisition (DAQ).
 Achieves 100 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled) with low cpu time in event copy routine

-No A2L (ASAP2 ECU description) required.
+Simple, single calibration page example (CAL).

-An A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP.
+An A2L with reduced featureset is generated through code instrumentation during runtime on target system and can be uploaded by XCP.

 C and C++ measurement demo variables and code example in ecu.c and ecupp.cpp.
 Demo how to measure global variables and dynamic instances of structs and classes.